sodiq-code/mantle-intel-agent/README.md

 ## Verifiable On-Chain Intelligence

-No existing Mantle analytics tool (Nansen, Dune, Parsec) offers a tamper-evident on-chain audit trail for every signal fired.
 Every finding Mantle Intel Agent emits is SHA-256 hashed, recorded on-chain, and publicly verifiable — a data infrastructure primitive, not just a dashboard.

 ---